-Labour ’99 percent certain’ to beat Blair’s 1997 election landslide: Poll
+Major polls predict Starmer’s Labour on course for stunning UK election win

 UK general election 2024: What you need to know

+“What we can be absolutely confident upon is the winner.
+Labour are set to win and set to win big,” it said.
+“This election will be like none we have seen before with Labour set to reverse their worst result since 1935 to potentially a record-breaking victory in just one electoral cycle.”

+Late on Tuesday, a poll by Survation predicted that Labour is “99 percent certain to win more seats than in 1997” when Tony Blair ended 18 years of Conservative rule.

-The United Kingdom’s new prime minister is set to inherit a country beset by economic and social woes and a deeply divided political system.
+The new prime minister is set to inherit a country beset by economic and social woes and a deeply divided political system.

-The fight among those vying to dominate the opposition is less predictable, with the right-wing Conservatives, in power for the past 14 years, trying to fend off a hard-right threat led by Nigel Farage, the telegenic populist and key architect of Brexit who is hoping his Reform UK party gains traction.
+The fight among those vying to dominate the opposition is less predictable with the right-wing Conservatives, who have been in power for the past 14 years, trying to fend off a hard-right threat led by Nigel Farage, the telegenic populist and key architect of Brexit who is hoping his Reform UK party gains traction.

 “The incoming government will face many serious challenges,” said Toby James, professor of politics and public policy at the University of East Anglia.